Shuhaib73/IRS_System_bot/README.md

 ### 📖 **Features**

-✅ AI-Powered Query Responses: Leverage LLMs (Large Language Models) and vector databases to understand and respond to user queries with precision.
-By performing semantic similarity searches, the system provides context-aware responses tailored to the user's needs. 🤖
+✅ AI-Powered Query Responses: Leverage LLMs (Large Language Models) and vector databases, which store word embeddings, to understand and respond to user queries with precision.
+By performing semantic similarity searches on these embeddings, the system provides context-aware responses tailored to the user's needs. 🤖

-✅ Real-Time Information Retrieval: Instantly retrieve and present the most relevant data, documents, or knowledge from the database based on user inputs. ⏱️
+✅ Real-Time Information Retrieval: Instantly retrieve and present the most relevant data, documents, or knowledge from the database based on user inputs.
+The system efficiently handles queries over multiple PDFs to deliver quick, reliable responses. ⏱️

-✅ Customizable Knowledge Bases: Tailor information retrieval models to suit the specific needs of your industry, data sources, or organizational structure. ⚙️
+✅ Customizable Knowledge Bases: Tailor information retrieval models to suit the specific needs of your industry, data sources, or organizational structure.
+Adapt the system to provide more relevant and precise insights based on the unique content of your documents. ⚙️

+✅ Multiple PDF Handling: Effortlessly process and search through multiple PDFs to provide comprehensive, context-aware responses from a wide range of document sources.
+Users can upload multiple files and query them simultaneously, making document-based searches efficient and scalable. 📄📄

 ---